Atled9/env/README.md

 `showEnv()` iterates over the coordinate data of every point in `Pnt` using `getX()` and `getY()`.
 Each coordinate is placed in `SDL_RenderPoint()`.
 However, the way that we place coordinates and the way that Pnt uses coordinates is not the same way that SDL uses coordinates.
-Consider the following planes within the window screen.
+Consider the following planes that represent the window screen.

 ## 3D Perspective Projection